davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 **If you'd like to enroll** in GenEd 1080, here's what to do:

-- Since the course has a limit on how many students can enroll, the first thing you need to do is **submit a petition** through your Crimson Cart on my.harvard.
+- Since this course has a limit on how many students can enroll, the first thing you need to do is **submit a petition** through your Crimson Cart on my.harvard.
-- This petition is your ticket into the GenEd enrollment lottery, and must be submitted **by 11:59pm EDT on Friday, August 21st**.
+- This petition is your ticket into the GenEd enrollment lottery, and must be submitted **by 11:59pm (Boston time) on Friday, August 21st**.
 This is very important, because without a petition, GenEd won't know to include you in the lottery!
-- GenEd will run the **lottery on Monday, August 24th**, and shortly thereafter, you will see either a green checkmark or a red "X" for the course in your Crimson Cart, indicating your approval to enroll in the course.
+- GenEd will run the **lottery on Monday, August 24th**, and shortly thereafter, you will see either a green checkmark or a red "x" for the course in your Crimson Cart, indicating whether you're approved to enroll in the course.
 - If you see a green checkmark, you've won the lottery!
-BUT you **must still enroll** through my.harvard before the enrollment deadline of **11:59pm EDT on Wednesday, August 26th**.
+BUT you **must still enroll** through my.harvard before the enrollment deadline of **11:59pm (Boston time) on Wednesday, August 26th**.
-- If we still have spots open after the 26th, anyone who wasn't approved in the lottery but still wishes to enroll can re-petition to add the course.
+- If we still have some spots open after the 26th, anyone who wasn't approved in the lottery but still wishes to enroll can re-petition to add the course.

 We've expanded the course's enrollment quite a bit from last year so that more people who want to enroll will be able to.
-If you're dedicated to joining the course, be sure to stay on track with the material, and you can always reach out to the course staff by email or on [Slack](https://canvas.harvard.edu/courses/75224/external_tools/63266)
+If you're dedicated to joining the course, be sure to stay on track with the material, and you can always reach out to the course staff by email or on the [GenEd 1080 Slack channel](https://canvas.harvard.edu/courses/75224/external_tools/63266)

 If you have questions about the enrollment lottery, GenEd is keeping [this webpage](gened.fas.harvard.edu/fall-2020) up to date with the latest info and FAQs, and you can also <a href="gened_enrollment@fas.harvard.edu">email GenEd</a> with any questions you have.